bradoyler/bradoyler.com/src/blog/timeline-that-google-calendar.md

 title: Timeline that Google Calendar with gcal-timeline
 date: 2014-09-04
 modified: null
-description: how understanding 'exit intent' can optimize a news site
+description: easy way to display a google calendar in a timeline
 art: article.png
 layout: post.html
 ---